 In order to ensure that tap water is safe to drink, the USEPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
-The tables on the following pages list all of the drinking water contaminants that were detected during the 2018 calendar year of this report.
-Although many more contaminants were tested, only those substances listed below were detected in our water.
+The tables on the following pages list all of the drinking water contaminants that were detected during the 2020 calendar year of this report.
+Many more contaminants were tested than listed on the following table; only those substances listed below were detected in our water.
+The State does not require annual sampling of some contaminants because the concentrations of these contaminants do not change frequently.
+As such, some of our data is more than one year old but is still representative and the most recent result.